...Shelby also

 Roy Jackson-Moore leaving `the Garage` at Bonneville salt flats

-The speed was attained in 1956 and the car in question was the supercharged Streamliner which Donald Healey drove to achieve his goal of breaking the 200 mph barrier at Bonneville salt flats, Utah, becoming the nineteenth person to do so.
+The speed was attained in 1956 and the car in question was the supercharged Streamliner which Donald Healey drove to achieve his goal of breaking the 200 mph barrier at Bonneville salt flats, Utah, becoming the 19th person to do so.

 The car was the original 1954 streamliner fitted out with a supercharged C-series motor which in unblown standard form would shortly power the new 100-Six.
+Work on the engine was carried out by Bill Leyland at Austin and by the time of the run it was producing

-Under the skin the car was based on a BN2 and had a four speed gearbox.
+Under the skin the car was based on a BN1 and had a four speed gearbox.
 It was however equiped with a BN1 spiral bevel rear axle, which necessitaed very careful acceleration to deal with the 292 bhp available.